SAP-samples/cloud-extension-ecc-business-process/mission/enable-eventing/README.md

    ![create Transport Request](./images/createTransportRequest1.png)

-5. Click 'Ok' in the screens to save the Object in Transport.
+5. Click the 'Green tick mark' icon in the screen to save the Object in Transport.
 Once Transport is created, for any further cross object changes, you can capture the change in the same transport number/Request which you have created now.
+You will be prompted with similar "Transport Request"/ "Customizing Request" in the next steps, you can reuse the same Transport request which you created now.

    ![create Transport Request](./images/createTransportRequest2.png)